 - i.
 Salary and benefit changes have been applied based on collective agreement contractual increases and other anticipated salary and benefit increases.
-Non-Union employee groups (Administrative Professional Officers (APO's), Excluded Professionals, Exempt Support Staff (ESS), and Senior administration employee) have been under a Provincial Government mandate of salary restraint since July 2015, which has not allowed for any cost of living, career progress or merit increases for these employee groups.
-The restraint was partially lifted in April 2022, which allowed up to a 3% maximum increase for these employee groups.
-A further lifting of the restraint was announced in March 2023 which again allows up to maximum increases for non-union employee groups in 2023.
-The Board has approved the maximum allowed increases for the non-union employee groups for equity and fairness given that the union employee groups have continued to receive salary increases each year. - ii.
-Information Technology (IT) maintenance and site license contracts are projected to increase by 5% in each of the next three years.
-The projections are based on a combination of contract price increases, and new maintenance and site licenses, offset by concerted efforts to not renew or to negotiate more favourable terms in existing site licenses. - iii.
-Utilities budget will increase by 23% in 2023/24, approximately \$1.4 million and then projected 7% increases in the following two years.
-The rising gas prices are having a negative effect on the utilities budget, and are a significant risk to the institution. - iv.
-Insurance premiums are projected to decrease by 13% in 2023/24, and then projected to increase 7% and 5% in the following two years.
-The decrease in the premiums is the favourable loss controls over the past several years, as well as the favourable insurance rates obtained by CURIE (Canadian Universities Reciprocal Insurance Exchange), of which the University is a member. - v.
-Workers Compensation Board premiums are based on the prior three years' accident experience in our industry and claims volume costs, and due to the University's favourable experience ratings, the projection is to decrease by 21%, then stabilize over the next two years. - vi.
-The investment manager fees are projected to increase by 8% in 2023/24 and then 5% in each of the following two years.
+Non-Union employee groups (Administrative Professional Officers (APO's), Excluded Professionals, Exempt Support Staff (ESS), and Senior administration employee) have been under a Provincial Government mandate of salary restraint since July 2015, which did not allow for any cost of living, career progress or merit increases for these employee groups from 2015 to 2022.
+The Provincial Government continues to implement salary restraint for non-union employees, but that have allowed for modest increases each year since 2022.
+The 2024-25 budget assumptions, therefore, include assumptions that compensation costs will increase for all employee groups. - ii.
+Information Technology (IT) maintenance and site license contracts are projected to increase by 2% in 2024-25 and 5% in the subsequent two years.
+The projections are based on a combination of contract price increases, and maintenance and site licenses, offset by concerted efforts to not renew non-essential contracts or to negotiate more favourable terms in existing site licenses. - iii.
+Utilities budget will decrease by 13% in 2024-25, and then increase by 6% and 7% in the following two years.
+Projections show that there will be a decline in the natural gas costs. - iv.
+Insurance premiums are projected to increase by 4% in 2024-25, and then projected to increase 15% and 10% in the following two years.
+The modest increase in the premiums for 2024-25 is a result of improved loss controls experienced over the past several years, as well as the favourable insurance rates obtained by CURIE (Canadian Universities Reciprocal Insurance Exchange), of which the University is a member. - v.
+Workers Compensation Board premiums are based on the prior three years' accident experience in our industry and claims volume costs, and due to the University's favourable experience ratings, the projection is set to stabilize over the next two years. - vi.
+The investment manager fees are projected to increase by 8% in 2024-25 and then 2% in each of the following two years.
 The University transitioned three of the four investment managers in 2022 and the rates are based on the new fee structures.
 Investment manager fees are based on a percentage of market valuation of the account and therefore since the purpose of transitioning investment managers is to increase market valuation, there is an anticipated increase in investment manager fees along with a projected increase in investment returns.